anisiapopescu/AP_old.github.io/index.md

 <img src="https://raw.githubusercontent.com/anisiapopescu/anisiapopescu.github.io/main/images/poza.jpg" width=155>

 I'm a postdoctoral scholar at the [University of Potsdam](https://www.uni-potsdam.de/en/university-of-potsdam) and the [University of Southern California](https://www.usc.edu/).
-My reseach focusses on speech production and perception.
-I am interested in the organization and timing patters of speech gestures and the mental representation of these patterns.
-I am also interested speech development,  in particular how speech fluency is affected literacy acquisition in early childhood.
+My reseach focuses on speech production and perception.
+I am interested in the organization and timing patterns of speech gestures and the mental representation of these patterns.
+I am also interested in speech development, in particular how speech fluency is affected by literacy acquisition in early childhood.

 =====================
 ## Research projects

 ### A gestural account of sesquisyllables
   Sesquisyllables - words involving tense vowels or diphthongs followed by a liquid consonant (*feel, file, pier, pyre*) - receive variable syllable count judgments (non monsyllabic) from native speakers.
-This project investigates the reasons behind this variation in syllable weight perception and that syllable count judgments are related to subsegmental representations in the rime, and in particular to the gestural specification of coda liquids.
+This project investigates the reasons behind the variation in syllable weight perception and the hypothesis that syllable count judgments are related to subsegmental representations in the rime, and in particular to the gestural specification of coda liquids.
 (Popescu,  54th Meeting of the Chicago Linguistic Society CLS54, Popescu & Chitoran (in preparation))

 ### Coarticulation and Reading acquisition
   This study investigates the relationship between reading proficiency and coarticulatory organization, a fundamental correlate of spoken language fluency, in beginning readers of German, a language which supports rather consistent grapheme-to-phoneme relationships.
 Results show that more proficient readers exhibit lower degrees of anticipatory coarticulation in CV sequences. ([Popescu & Noiray, LLD, 2021](https://www.tandfonline.com/doi/full/10.1080/15475441.2021.1941032))